Arslanbob

 Walnuts in the Russian language translate as “Greek nut”.
 According to the legends, Alexander the Great was passing through Central Asia with his troops on his way to India.
 While passing through he got poisoned and had a stomach ache and the locals advised to try the Arslanbob walnuts as a cure.
 Surprisingly, it helped.
 Impressed by its healing results, Alexander decided to take some walnuts to his home, and that’s how walnuts became known to the world as the “Greek nuts”.

-Arslanbob Village is home for about 20 000 people with 95% of them ethnically Uzbeks, whose livelihoods revolve around the annual harvest.
-The peculiarity of the town is that the houses are very wide spread in the forests and most of the town is actually inside the forest.
-The town center is also incredibly tiny for a town of 20 000 people.
+Arslanbob Valley is home for about 20 000 people with 95% of them ethnically Uzbeks, whose livelihoods revolve around the annual harvest with the Arslanbob village clearly larger compared to the other villages.
+The peculiarity of the Arslanbob town is that the houses are very wide spread in the forests and most of the town is actually inside the forest.
+The town center is also incredibly tiny for a town of so many people.

 The harvest of the walnut season starts in autumn (September – October) when thousands of families get involved in the gathering nuts and fruits.
 If you really want to really step off the beaten path, hike to the other smaller villages in this large forest area.